Torfkopp/masterarbeit/chapters/introduction.typ

 such as maintaining real power equilibria, voltage control, or automated energy trading @holly2020flexibility.
-The fact that MASs implement proactive and reactive distributed heuristics allows to analyze their behavior and give certain guarantees, a property that has helped in their deployment.
+The fact that MASs implement proactive and reactive distributed heuristics allows to analyze their behaviour and give certain guarantees, a property that has helped in their deployment.
 However, modern energy systems have also become valuable targets.
 Cyber-attacks have become more common @hamilton2016lights @aflaki2021hybrid, and